Aller au contenu principal

 Chapter quiz

 86 exercises, translate + fill-blank.
-You produce the phrase, you don't tick it.
+You produce the phrase yourself, you don't just click it.

 🔁